 What are the characteristics of a good judge?
 And how can people be assured that a judge is, in fact, doing a good job?
 These are good questions and Missourians now have an easy way to learn about the performance of many of the judges we have entrusted to resolve everything from property disputes to life and death issues.

-Through the work of judicial performance evaluation committees – groups composed of equal numbers of lawyers and non-lawyers – Missourians have access to in-depth analysis of the work being done by judges serving under the state’s non-partisan method of judicial selection and retention.
+Through the work of the Judicial Performance Review Committee – a statewide panel composed of lawyers, non-lawyers and retired judges – Missourians have access to in-depth analysis of the work being done by judges serving under the state’s nonpartisan method of judicial selection and retention.

 Learn more about this process and other frequently asked questions.